synolia/SyliusAdminOAuthPlugin/README.md

          use CustomAdminUserTrait;
     }
     ```
-7. Run migration to give google_id and hosted_domain to your admin user entity and create Authorized domain table:
+7. Apply migrations to your database:
    ```shell
     php bin/console doctrine:migrations:migrate
    ```

-8. After the first installation, no domain is configured so you have to add one to be able to connect with oauth.
+8. After the first installation, no domain is configured so you have to add one to be able to connect with OAuth.
    If you allready have admin users, add one through the administration panel and authorize it.
-You can access it through oauth domain administration section in the menu.
+You can access it through OAuth domain administration section in the menu.